gdennie/toml/toml.md

 ## Objectives

 TOML aims to be a minimal configuration file format that's easy to read due to obvious semantics.
-TOML is designed to map unambiguously to a hash table.
+TOML is designed to map unambiguously to a hash table or dictionary (hereafter referred to simply as, table).
 TOML should be easy to parse into data structures in a wide variety of languages.

 ## Table of contents